-There are two kinds of join loans: one in which the original borrower does not have sufficient income or credit rating to apply and thereby needs a co-signer, or there are two borrowers (spouse and/or friend) who wish to buy a home via a mortgage.
+There are two kinds of joint loans: one in which the original borrower does not have sufficient income or credit rating to apply and thereby needs a co-signer, or there are two borrowers (spouse and/or friend) who wish to buy a home via a mortgage.
 The drawbacks of these join loans become immediately apparent.

 Let’s assume you want to buy a car or wish to consolidate your debt and pay it off through a loan.
 And let’s also assume your credit and/or income is not good enough to apply.
 You ask a family member or friend to co-sign the loan.
 What happens if you default on the loan?
 Or what if you have a falling out with the co-signer?
 Do you see the predicament you would be in?